-- Represents beneficial ownership of less than one percent (1%) of our outstanding common stock. - (1) Shares shown in the table above include shares held in the beneficial owner's name or jointly with others, or in the name of a bank, nominee or trustee for the beneficial owner's account. - (2) Based on an aggregate of 18,151,436 shares of MasterCraft common stock issued and outstanding as of September 2, 2022. - (3) As of May 3, 2022, based on information provided in Schedule 13D/A filed with the SEC on May 5, 2022 by Coliseum Capital Management, LLC ("Coliseum"), Coliseum reported shared voting power with respect to 1,605,742 shares of our common stock and shared dispositive power with respect to 1,605,742 shares of our common stock.
-The address for Coliseum is 105 Rowayton Avenue, Rowayton, CT 06853.
-The Schedule 13D was filed pursuant to a Joint Filing Agreement dated as of December 30, 2021 among Coliseum Capital Management, LLC, Coliseum Capital, LLC, Coliseum Capital Partners, L.P., Adam Gray, and Christopher Shackelton. - (4) As of December 31, 2021, based on information provided in Schedule 13G/A filed with the SEC on January 21, 2022 by Royce & Associates, LP ("Royce & Associates"), Royce & Associates reported sole voting power with respect to 1,361,539 shares of our common stock and sole dispositive power with respect to 1,361,539 shares of our common stock.
-The address for Royce & Associates is 745 Fifth Avenue, New York, NY 10151. - (5) As of December 31, 2021, based on information provided in Schedule 13G/A filed with the SEC on February 10, 2022 by The Vanguard Group ("Vanguard"), Vanguard reported shared voting power with respect to 40,431 shares, sole dispositive power with respect to 1,213,933 shares of our common stock and shared dispositive power with respect to 45,246 shares of our common stock.
-The address for Vanguard is 100 Vanguard Blvd., Malvern, PA 19355. - As of December 31, 2021, based on information provided in Schedule 13G filed with the SEC on February 10, 2022 by Systematic Financial Management, L.P. ("Systematic"), Systematic reported sole voting power with respect to 602,437 shares of our common stock and sole dispositive power with respect to 1,214,237 shares of our common stock.
-The address for Systematic is 300 Frank W. Burr Blvd., Glenpointe East, 7th Floor, Teaneck, NJ 07666.

-- (7) As of December 31, 2021, based on information provided in a Schedule 13G/A filed with the SEC on February 3, 2022 by BlackRock, Inc. ("BlackRock"), BlackRock reported that it has sole voting power with respect to 1,202,748 shares of our common stock and sole power to dispose of, or direct the disposition of 1,208,404 shares of our common stock.
-The address for BlackRock is 55 East 52nd Street, New York, NY 10055. - As of December 31, 2021, based on information provided in Schedule 13G/A filed with the SEC on February 11, 2022 by Divisar Capital Management LLC ("Divisar"), Divisar reported shared voting power with respect to 1,082,690 shares of our common stock and shared dispositive power with respect to 1,082,690 shares of our common stock.
-Based on the Schedule 13G/A, Divisar serves as the general partner and investment manager to each of Divisar Partners QP, L.P. and Divisar Partners, L.P., (collectively "the Funds").
-Divisar may be deemed to be the beneficial owner of all shares of our common stock held by the Funds.
-Mr. Steven Baughman, as CEO of Divisar with the power to exercise investment and voting discretion, may be deemed to be the beneficial owner of all shares of our common stock held by the Funds.
-Pursuant to Rule 13d-4 under the Securities Exchange Act of 1934, as amended, each of the Funds expressly disclaims beneficial ownership over any of the securities reported in this statement, and the filing of this statement shall not be construed as an admission that either of the Funds are the beneficial owner of any of the securities reported herein. - (9) Mr. Womack left the Company in February 2022.
-Number of shares reported is based on the most recent available data to the Company.
+- Represents beneficial ownership of less than one percent (1%) of our outstanding common stock. - Shares shown in the table above include shares held in the beneficial owner's name or jointly with others, or in the name of a bank, nominee or trustee for the beneficial owner's account. - Based on an aggregate of 17,202,716 shares of MasterCraft common stock issued and outstanding as of September 1, 2023.
+(2) - As of December 30, 2022, based on information provided in Schedule 13G filed with the SEC on February 9, 2023 by The Vanguard Group ("Vanguard"), Vanguard reported shared voting power with respect to 38,253 shares, sole dispositive power with respect to 1,196,700 shares of our common stock and shared dispositive power with respect to 45,265 shares of our common stock.
+The address for Vanguard is 100 Vanguard Blvd., Malvern, PA 19355. - As of November 7, 2022, based on information provided in a Schedule 13G/A filed with the SEC on February 14, 2023 by Forager Capital Management, LLC ("Forager"), Forager reported that it has sole voting power with respect to 1,237,933 shares of our common stock and sole dispositive power with respect to 1,237,933 shares of our common stock.
+The address for Forager is 2024 3rd Ave.
+N, Suite 201, Birmingham, AL 35203.
+The Schedule 13G was filed pursuant to a Joint Filing Agreement dated as of February 14, 2023 by and among Forager, Forager Fund, L.P., Edward Kissel, and Robert MacArthur. - As of December 31, 2022, based on information provided in a Schedule 13G/A filed with the SEC on February 1, 2023 by BlackRock, Inc. ("BlackRock"), BlackRock reported that it has sole voting power with respect to 1,206,720 shares of our common stock and sole power to dispose of, or direct the disposition of 1,214,644 shares of our common stock.
+The address for BlackRock is 55 East 52nd Street, New York, NY 10055. - As of December 31, 2022, based on the information provided in Schedule 13G/A filed with the SEC on February 14, 2023 by Divisar Capital Management LLC ("Divisar"), Divisar reported shared voting power with respect to 1,103,775 shares of our common stock and shared dispositive power with respect to 1,103,775 shares of our common stock.
+Divisar serves as general partner and investment manager to each of Divisar Partners QP, L.P. and Divisar Partners, L.P., (collectively "the Funds") and may be deemed to be the beneficial owner of all shares of our common stock held by the Funds.
+Additionally, Mr. Steven Baughman, as CEO of Divisar with the power to exercise investment and voting discretion, may also be deemed to be the beneficial owner of all shares of our common stock held by the Funds.
+Pursuant to Rule 13d-4 under the Securities Exchange Act of 1934, as amended, each of the Funds expressly disclaims beneficial ownership over any of the securities reported in the statement, and the filing of this statement shall not be construed as an admission that either of the Funds are the beneficial owner of any of the securities reported herein.
+The address for Divisar is 275 Sacramento Street, 8th Floor, San Francisco, CA 94111.